 Toormore, West of Schull town, is a scenic area.
 It’s a townland on the road from Schull to points West such as Goleen/Crookhaven/Barleycove.
-Unfortunately, the name ‘Toormore’ is now infamous because it was there that in 1996 that the violent murder took place of French citizen Sophie Tuscan du Plantier.
+Unfortunately, the name ‘Toormore’ is now infamous for being the location of the 1996 violent murder of French citizen Sophie Tuscan du Plantier.

 While that was 25 years ago, there has been a sudden international resurgence of interest in the crime now, in Summer 2021, because of the release of two documentaries on competing media platforms; namely Jim Sheridan’s “Murder At The Cottage: the search for justice for Sophie” on NowTV.com, and Netflix’s “Sophie: A Murder in West Cork”.

 “Traditional 2 bed farmhouse with outbuildings on c.
 5 acre elevated mature plot.
 Offering enormous further potential the property requires some renovation and modernisation.
 Enjoying spectacular panoramic views to the Fastnet Rock the property is c.
 1 mile north of Toormore on the scenic Mizen Head peninsula.”

 It has a poor BER (Building Energy Rating) of G, which would be typical for an older property.
 (A modern hpuse might boast an A2 rating).